EducationalWave

 3. Soil Erosion: The mechanical action of power raking can loosen the topsoil, making it more susceptible to erosion by wind and water.
 This erosion can lead to sedimentation in water bodies, affecting water quality and aquatic life.

-Related Pros and Cons of Leaving Teaching
+Related Pros and Cons of Ballet

 It is essential to take into account these factors when deciding whether to use power raking as a lawn maintenance practice, as the repercussions can have lasting effects on the ecosystem.